10 Answers to "What Are You Passionate About?" [2020 Updated]

 If you are thinking through potential passions of yours, try to pick those which:

 - Show you have a drive to succeed.

 - Are easy to relate to your professional career or accompanying to where you’ve taken your professional career.

-Avoid emotional or too personal of passions.
+Avoid answering with emotional or too of personal passions.
 For example, the interviewer won’t be able to do much when you share your passion for a doll collection.
 While it does, in fact, tell them more about you, it neglects to be able to show that you stand out from the rest of the candidates because it shows a proactive duty to grow.
 The more goals you have for work that you can relate to your passions in this answer, the better off you are with the answer.
 Remember that this question is to help them get a sense of who you are without looking at the resume.
-Choose passions which aren’t already listed on the resume so that you can ensure they are extracurricular passions you are sharing.
+Choose passions that aren’t already listed on the resume so that you can ensure they are extracurricular passions you are sharing.
 If you are having a difficult time finding passions, ask a family member or friend what their opinion of your passions are.
 And start there.

 Pro fact: According to the U.S. Department of Labor, the price of a bad hire (for a company) is estimated at a minimum 30% of the employee’s first-year salary.
 This means hiring is now more strict than ever before.

 Common Mistakes When Answering This Interview Question